 This place is set right next to Caleta de Fuste Beach, so you’re just seconds from the sand.
 What’s more, this part of the coast is a world-class diving spot.
 The dive school next door provides its own instructors, so you can explore the coral reefs whenever you fancy.

 In terms of things to do, the pools are centre of attention.
-There are 3 to choose from, each with a wide sun terrace dotted with loungers and palms.
-Trimmings come in the form of a children’s pool, an open-air hot tub and 2 snack bars.
+There are three to choose from, each with a wide sun terrace dotted with loungers and palms.
+Trimmings come in the form of a children’s pool, an open-air hot tub and two snack bars.
 Next to the complex, meanwhile, there’s a sleek Thalasso Centre – the Fuerteventura Thalasso Spa.
 It specialises in thalassotherapy and counts seaweed wraps, hydro-massages and salt scrubs among its treatments.

 Back at base, cube-style apartments are tucked into leafy grounds, so everything feels pretty private.
 And, they all come with kitchenettes, living rooms and terraces.

 TripAdvisor Traveller Rating

 Based On 1501 reviews

 All Inclusive - Here's what you get

 Full Board buffet meals and snacks between meals.
 Afternoon tea, coffee and biscuits at 15.00-18.00

 Beer, wine, water and soft drinks with lunch and dinner.
 Select local and international alcoholic and non-alcoholic drinks, soft drinks, tea, coffee and water 10.00-23.00

 It's near to the El Castillo buffet restaurant.
 This pool has an extended sunbathing area with a sun terrace and sunbeds.